plekopl/Playwright_Automation/README.md

 `await page.locator('#login-button').click()`

-Playwright inspector can be used here (see codegen/reports/page.pause())
+Playwright inspector can be used here (page.pause()) and 'Explore' in the Playwright inspector.

 ASSERTIONS